Mitchells & Butlers full-year profit rises

 The company in September said there was "little discernible impact" on sales from the Olympics, although some businesses located near Games venues did benefit.

-Smaller rivals Young & Co's Brewery (YNGa.L) and Fuller Smith Turner (FSTA.L) last week said sales during the Queen's Diamond Jubilee and the Olympics helped overcome a rain-soaked first quarter.
+Smaller rivals Young & Co's Brewery and Fuller Smith Turner last week said sales during the Queen's Diamond Jubilee and the Olympics helped overcome a rain-soaked first quarter.

 Shares in Mitchells & Butlers, which is majority owned by billionaire currency trader Joe Lewis who also owns Premier League football club Tottenham Hotspur, closed at 331 pence on the London Stock Exchange on Monday.